jerlyn99/5013_kras_g12d/README.md

 **Structural Based Screening Steps**

 1. Using PharmacoNet, automatically generate pharmacophore models based on protein structure
-2. Based on the output of PharmacoNet, generate and optimise 3D ligand conformations to fit the predefined pharmacophore
+2. Based on the output of PharmacoNet, generate and optimise 3D ligand conformations to fit the predefined pharmacophore using DiffPhore
 3. Validate results using molecular docking such as UniDock